 by John Darer CLU ChFC CSSC RSP

-If you were running a business and a customer, who represented 20% of last years sales, decided to no longer do business with you, do you think there would be any impact?
+If you were running a business and a customer, who represented 20% of last year's sales, decided to no longer do business with you, do you think there would be any impact on your business?

 A question nags at me as I research ELNY and find this, a simple yet obvious question that I must ask at the expense of ruffling the feathers of some senior members of my industry or any other advisers who may have recommended, participated in, or agreed to the placement of all of an annuitant's structure into a First Executive qualified assignment funded with ELNY.
 Didn't ANYONE advising these folks read the frickin' Wall Street Journal, or observe any of the many other signals?

 A number of claimants are due to suffer shortfalls under the current liquidation Plan.
 An appeal is in progress as well as a class action lawsuit against the New York Liquidation Bureau and others.

 ....1982 Baldwin United, 1983 Charter Security 1984 Storm Warnings on First Executive...
 How many structured settlement annuities were recommended or placed with the First Executive assignee/ ELNY annuity issuer combination after 1984?